-Chilling injury will occur after several days' storage below 41°F. The resulting pits in the rind will be invaded by decay-causing organisms.
+Chilling injury will occur after several days' storage below 41°F. Decay-causing organisms will invade the resulting pits in the rind.
 Watermelons flesh will tend to lose its red color if held too long at temperatures below 50°F.